 9. Be prepared to throw it all away

-I hope this insight into how we go about travel planning is useful and you are able to design an overseas trip to suit your needs, with minimal hiccups and maximum fun.
+I hope this insight into how we plan a trip is useful and you are able to design a domestic or overseas trip to suit your needs, with minimal hiccups and maximum fun.
 If you have any questions, please feel free to drop them in the comments below.

 Peace, love & inspiring travel,